iranjith4/coronaRateMe/README.md

 ## ChangeLogs
 * 1.0.2
-  * 2 Line support for the
+  * 2 Line support for the Text in the Middle.

 * 1.0.1